openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Impact on Developers
 ====================

-While it won’t directly impact the day-to-day workflow of developers, due to the same reasons that we impact site operators (new translations location), we will have to update development tools as well.
+While it won’t directly impact the day-to-day workflow of developers (unless you are developing or testing with translation files), due to the same reasons that we impact site operators (new translations location), we will have to update development tools as well.
 In addition, we will create new instructions for developers on how to enable translations for a new service/repo when it comes online.

 Locations
 *********